naruthk/android-info448-guides/README.md

   - Make sure you understand how each layout in Android works in order to "equally balanced" the app on each device.
   - A good approach for solving orientation issues is to use [Constraint Layout](https://developer.android.com/training/constraint-layout/index.html)!
   - There are lots of ways to solve the layout issue.
 You can, if you want to, nest Linear Layouts inside a Relative Layout that is acting as a parent element.
 Whatever you choose, make sure it fits the design that you're trying to achieve.
+- Homework 7-10 (QuizDroid):
+  - Intent:
+    - `Intents` are used to go from one Activity to another and they also allow you to pass data in the process.
+    - Many ways are available for you to pass an object (`String`, `ArrayList`, and etc.) to another Activity!
+  - Fragments:
+    - Learn more about them before diving into the code itself.
+Lots of resources are provided (see the [Lecture: Going Beyond](#lecture-going-beyond) section)
+    - See section's slide on Apr 25th (Week 5) to learn more about Fragments.

 ---